Money eBook for understanding personal finance and investments.

 • How to complain, and maybe get money back, from bad financial advisors.

 • And more!
-A new section or so is added monthly or so.
+It's edited weekly and a new section or so is added quarterly or so.

 Financial Planning Software Modules For Sale